fermionprotocol/contracts/README.md

 Questions and feedback are always welcome, we will use them to improve our offering.

-To contribute your code, first fork the protocol, make local changes in the forked repository and the open a PR from the forked repository to this repository
+To contribute your code, first fork the protocol, make local changes in the forked repository and then open a PR from the forked repository to this repository

 All PRs must pass all tests before being merged.